bobaseb/energetically-coherent-computation/index.md

 Cultural contexts
 - of consciousness

+Cytoarchitecture
+- and functional specialization
+- in Brodmann areas
+- relationship to molecular organization

 Cytoelectric integration
 - in neural systems
 - role in conscious coherence

+Cytoplasmic continuity
+- in astrocytic networks
+- role in energy state maintenance
+- sharing of ions and metabolites

+Cytoskeletal dynamics
+- in cellular organization
+- role in energy distribution
+- supporting conscious states

+Cytoskeletal networks
+- and ion channel organization
+- intracellular transport through
+- role in neural signaling

+Cytoskeleton
+- and consciousness
+- dynamic properties of
+- mechanical sensitivity
+- role in energy dynamics
+- role in information processing
+- structural organization of

+# D

 Death
 - versus sleep states